kuzzleio/documentation/src/sdk-reference/go/1/getting-started/index.md

 ## First connection

-Initialize a new Go project as describe in [Go Documentation](https://golang.org/doc/code.html#Command).
+Initialize a new Go project as described in [Go Documentation](https://golang.org/doc/code.html#Command).
-Then, create a `init.go` file and start by adding the code below:
+Then create a `init.go` file and start by adding the code below:

 [snippet=init]